berthubert/galmon/architecture.md

 output.
 This standard output mode makes it possible to pipe the output of these tools straight into navdump or navparse.

+There are two transport protocols, one uncompressed, which consists of the 4 byte magic value, a 2 byte length field, and then the message.
+This protocol has been deprecated for TCP, but it is still there for --stdout output.

+The second protocol is zstd compressed, and features acknowledgements.
+The protocol is an initial 4 byte magic value "RNIE", followed by 8 reserved bytes which are currently ignored.
+Then zstd compression starts, each message consists of a 4 byte message number, followed by a two byte length field, followed by the message.
+There are no further magic values beyond the first one.

+The receiver is expected to return the 4 byte message number for each message received.
+Messages which have not been acknowledged like this will be retransmitted on reconnect.

 Storage details
 ---------------
 Storage is very simplistic but robust.
 For every receiver, for every hour,